cyclus/cyclus.github.com/source/cep/cep31.rst

 the maxiumum transition of resources with building phase completed first and decomissioning last.
 In addition to this feature, the phase ordering toggles between two categories: agent phase nad kernel phase.
 While the kernel phase represents events that alter the simulation state, agent phases include actions that update an agent's internal state.
-For more information, refer to ---.
+For more information, refer to `CEP 20<https://fuelcycle.org/cep/cep20.html>`_.

-Where --- defined |cyclus| as a broadly discrete event simulation, CEP 31 will push the implementation further.
+Where `CEP 20<https://fuelcycle.org/cep/cep20.html>`_ defined cyclus as a broadly discrete event simulation, CEP 31 will push the implementation further.

 Motivation and Rationale
 ==========================

-Simulations with event based or discrete event timing run on an internal clock rather than a fixed simulation clock (as featured in |cyclus|).
+Simulations with event based or discrete event timing run on an internal clock rather than a fixed simulation clock (as featured in cyclus).
 For this internal clock, events that alter the simulation state are registered at distinct timestamps within the simulation duration.
 The simulation progresses from scheduled event to scheduled event skipping timestamps where no actions are registered.
 For example, an agent may schedule a build-event at timestamp 5, a trade event at timestamp 7, and a decomission event at timestamp 10.
 Then, the timeline for a 10 month simulation will proceed as follows

 .. class:: center
 START 3 (build) -- 5 (trade) -- 7 (decom) END

 as opposed to the current implementation

 .. class:: center
 START 0 -- 1 -- 2 -- 3 (build) -- 4 -- 5 (trade) -- 6 -- 7 (decom) -- 8 -- 9 -- 10 END

-In |cyclus|, discrete even timing can be implemented by allowing agents to internally check their inventory and status to register themselves for DRE participation, Build, or Decomission events.
+In cyclus, discrete even timing can be implemented by allowing agents to internally check their inventory and status to register themselves for DRE participation, Build, or Decomission events.
 In instances when no agents reigster actions, there will be no events, and the simulation will skip that timestmap.
 Agents will dicate the dynamics of the simulation instead of a fixed timestep forcing interactions.